reflectoring/reflectoring.github.io/_posts/2021-07-31-complete-guide-to-csrf.md

 #### Double Submit Cookie Pattern

-When using the Double Submit Cookie Pattern the token is not stored by the web application.
+When using the Double Submit Cookie pattern the token is not stored by the web application.
 Instead, the web application sets the token in a cookie.
 The browser should be able to read the token from the cookie and send it as a request parameter in subsequent requests.

 ![CSRF token double submit](/assets/img/posts/csrf/csrf-token-double-submit.png)